quackcoast/chimp-4/about.md

 ## How ELO is Calculated

-The ELO ratings for Chimp engines are determined through extensive self-play matches and matches against a gauntlet of other chess engines under controlled conditions.
+The ELO rating for Brainy Baboon is determined through extensive self-play matches and matches against engines with known specific ELO ratings.
+The engine Brainy Baboon played against the most was one with the strength of ~1616, named shallowblue.
+I found this model to be the easiest to test with and found its ratings on the official computer chess website.

 *   **Testing Conditions:**
-    *   **Time Control:** Typically 60 minutes + 5 seconds increment per game.
+    *   **Time Control:** 4 seconds with +0.4 Increment.
-    *   **Hardware:** All tests run on consistent hardware (e.g., AMD Ryzen 9 5900X, 32GB RAM).
+    *   **Hardware:** All tests run on consistent hardware: Intel Core Ultra 9 185H, 32GB RAM.
-    *   **Opponent Pool:** Primarily self-play between Chimp versions, with occasional calibration against a fixed set of external engines.
+    *   **Opponent Pool:** Primarily self-play between Brainy Baboon versions, with occasional calibration against a fixed set of external engines (mainly Stockfish 8 and ShallowBlue).
 *   **Rating System:** BayesElo is used to calculate ratings and confidence intervals from game results.
-*   **Frequency of Updates:** Ratings are updated after each significant batch of games (approximately 500-1000 games per version relative to its peers).
+*   **Frequency of Updates:** Periodically, tests of 2000 or 4000 games will be done to see improvements.

 ## About the Developer

-ChimpChess is developed by [Your Name/Handle], a passionate chess programmer dedicated to exploring and advancing computer chess.
-This leaderboard serves as a public record of the Chimp engine's progress.
+Brainy Baboon is developed by Tom, a passionate chess programmer dedicated to exploring and advancing computer chess.
+This leaderboard serves as a public record of the Brainy Baboon engine's progress.

-*(Optional: Add contact info or link to your GitHub profile/personal site)*